otti10home/test/docs/memory.md

 > [!NOTE]
 >
-> Bee Agent internally uses `TokenMemory` to store intermediate steps for a given run.
+> asuna Agent internally uses `TokenMemory` to store intermediate steps for a given run.

 > [!NOTE]
 >